kotfu/ksc/README.md

     $ ksc -h

-Note that the output is standardized according to Apple's Style Guidelines (see below), including names of modifiers, keys, capitalization, interpretation of shifted symbols and characters, and sequence of modifiers if there are more than one.
+The output is standardized according to Apple's Style Guidelines (see below), including names of modifiers, keys, capitalization, interpretation of shifted symbols and characters, and sequence of modifiers if there are more than one.